tristanlatr/WPWatcher/README.md

 ```

 #### Notes on script behaviours
-- The script must read a configuration file to setup mail server settings and other otions.
-Setup mail server settings and turn on send_email_report in the config file or use `--send` if you want to receive reports.
 - The script will automatically try to delete all temp `wpscan` files in `/tmp/wpscan` before starting scans
 - You might want to use `--ff` (fail fast) when you're setting up and configuring the script.
 Abort scans when WPScan fails, useful to troubleshoot.
 - All messages are printed to `stdout`.